freeCodeCamp/guide/src/pages/cplusplus/do-while-loop/index.md

 	}
 	while (expression);
 ```
+Note: Remember to use a semicolon ';' at the end of the condition.

 Do something first and then test if we have to continue.
 The result is that the loop always runs once.
 (Because the expression test comes afterward).
 Take a look at an example:
 ```cpp
 #include <iostream>